Common ostrich: Economic use

 Common ostriches have been farmed in South Africa since the beginning of the 19th century.
 According to Frank G. Carpenter, the English are credited with first taming common ostriches outside Cape Town.
 Farmers captured baby common ostriches and raised them successfully on their property, and they were able to obtain a crop of feathers every seven to eight months instead of killing wild common ostriches for their feathers.
 Feathers are still commercially harvested.
 It is claimed that common ostriches produce the strongest commercial leather.
 Common ostrich meat tastes similar to lean beef and is low in fat and cholesterol, as well as high in calcium, protein, and iron.
 It is considered to be both poultry and red meat.
 Uncooked, it is dark red or cherry red, a little darker than beef.
 Ostrich stew is a dish prepared using common ostrich meat.

-Some common ostrich farms also cater to agri-tourism, which may produce a substantial portion of the farm's income.
+Some common ostrich farms also cater to agritourism, which may produce a substantial portion of the farm's income.
 This may include tours of the farmlands, souvenirs, or even ostrich rides.

 Attacks

 Common ostriches typically avoid humans in the wild, since they correctly assess humans as potential predators.
 If approached, they often run away, but sometimes ostriches can be very aggressive when threatened, especially if cornered, and may also attack if they feel the need to defend their territories or offspring.
-Similar behaviors are noted in captive or domesticated common ostriches, which retain the same natural instincts and can occasionally respond aggressively to stress.
+Similar behaviour is noted in captive or domesticated common ostriches, which retain the same natural instincts and can occasionally respond aggressively to stress.
 When attacking a person, common ostriches deliver slashing kicks with their powerful feet, armed with long claws, with which they can disembowel or kill a person with a single blow.
 In one study of common ostrich attacks, it was estimated that two to three attacks that result in serious injury or death occur each year in the area of Oudtshoorn, South Africa, where a large number of common ostrich farms are set next to both feral and wild common ostrich populations, making them statistically, the world's most dangerous bird.